The Golden Temple Of The Sikhs

 Kicking up their heels at the Wagah Border closing ceremony (photo from Getty Images)

-I was expecting something somber, but it was anything but that.
-Known as "beating retreat," it's a display of military pageantry and patriotism like no other.
-It takes place every afternoon at the India-Pakistani border, at the Wagah crossing.
+I was expecting something somber, a stiff-and-formal-type proceeding, but it was anything but that.
+Known throughout the Subcontinent as "beating retreat," it's a display of military pageantry and patriotism like no other.
+It takes place every afternoon at the India-Pakistani border, at the Wagah border crossing.

 Before lowering the flags to mark the official closing, honor guards from both nations goosestep out proud as peacocks, sprouting headresses like cockbirds.
-Meeting at the border line, they face off, square off and engage in a display of kicks, jumps and pumping of fists -- all aimed at both recognizing their neighbors and perhaps antagonizing them as well.
+Meeting at the actual border line, they face off, square off and engage in a display of kicks, jumps and pumping of fists -- all aimed at both recognizing their neighboring country and perhaps antagonizing them as well.

 Cheerleaders on both sides brandish bullhorns, wave flags and generally egg on the crowds.
-And the crowds, they are substantial.
-Grandstands on both sides resemble those in football stadiums.
+And the crowds, they are substantial -- thousands on both sides.
+Grandstands resemble those in football stadiums.
 The mood overall resembles a tailgate party: vendors hawk chips, popcorn, teeshirts, lassi and milk tea, patriotic caps and flags.
 People line up to have their faces painted in national colors.

 The border with the closing spectacle in progress.
 The Pakistanis are in the foreground, in the darks; the Indians away, in the Khakis. (photo by Guilhem Vellut, Flickr)

-As ceremony time approaches, I wince at how loud it is -- a mix of cheering, chanting and marching orders interspersed with blaring national anthems and Bollywood sound tracks.
-What a lead-up!
+As ceremony time itself approaches, I wince at how loud it is -- a mix of cheering, chanting and marching orders, all interspersed with blaring national anthems and Bollywood sound tracks.
+Such a build-up!
+But to what, I wondered?
+Where is this all going?

-The energy of the thing is contagious.
+To my surprise though, the energy of the thing was contagious.
 I was infused with it.
-I found myself yelling along with them even though I didn't know what I was yelling for!
+I found myself yelling along with them even though, not knowing the language, I didn't know what I was yelling for!

 Your humble correspondent on the India side.
 You wouldn't see this sign across the border, believe me.

-Despite such a display, it's one of the most contentious borders in the world.
-As for why, quite simply both countries despise each other.
+Despite such a display, with the guard captains shaking hands at the end, it's one of the most contentious borders in the world.
+Quite simply, both countries despise each other.
 Largely Hindu India butts up against largely Muslim Pakistan.
 It's largely vegetarians verses largely meat-eaters.
+One side is a religious state, still tribal oriented; the other a democratic republic, with separation of religion and state.
 The itemizing of differences could go on and on.

-Almost never does a person from one side cross over, which is made all the more difficult because Wagah is the only border crossing between the two countries.
-Ask locals if they've ever been over and faces go blank.
+Almost never does a person from one side cross over there which is made all the more difficult because Wagah is the only border crossing between the two.
+Ask locals, either side, if they've ever been over and their faces go blank.
 You may as well be enquiring about the far side of the moon.
-Such is the emnity and the spite between them.
+Such is the emnity and spite between them.

 Sign after clearing customs and emerging onto the Pakistani side.